celyrin/cape-docker/README.md

 # cape-docker
-Deploy [CAPEv2 Sandbox](https://github.com/kevoreilly/CAPEv2.git) within a Docker container for efficient malware analysis.
+Deploy [CAPEv2 Sandbox](https://github.com/kevoreilly/CAPEv2.git) within a Docker container for efficient malware analysis using KVM.

 ## Overview
-This repository contains all the necessary configurations to deploy the CAPEv2 malware analysis system using Docker.
-The setup includes orchestrating the communication between the CAPEv2 container and VirtualBox installed on the host machine through custom vbox-server and vbox-client components.
-It also enables network capture using tcpdump within the container which communicates with the guest VMs on the host’s network.
+This Docker setup provides a streamlined process for deploying the CAPEv2 Sandbox for malware analysis, leveraging the power of KVM for virtualization.
+By encapsulating CAPEv2 within Docker, users can benefit from simplified installation and configuration, while maintaining robust analysis capabilities.
+This setup is ideal for both development and production environments where quick deployment and isolation are critical.

 ## Prerequisites
 - Docker
-- Go Compiler
-- VirtualBox
+- KVM enabled on the host

 ## Building the Project
-Run the following command in the project directory to build the vbox-server, vbox-client, and the CAPEv2 Docker image:
+Run the following command in the project directory to build the CAPEv2 Docker image:

 ```bash
 make all